 Evening primrose oil is rich in omega 6 fatty acid which helps maintain healthy and balanced hormones in the body.
-Evening primrose oil is also perfect in battling acne that occurs from imbalanced hormones.
+It’s also perfect in battling acne that occurs from imbalanced hormones.
 It promotes healing and regeneration of the skin while reducing inflammation.

 These natural ingredients work together beautifully to create hormonal balance and boost energy.
 The capsules are packed full of natural vitamins, mineral, plant extracts and amino acids, which aid in boosting mental clarity and energy.
 All ingredients are naturally sourced with bioactive ingredients to transport you to a new uplifted and energised you.

-Having trouble growing hair and nails because your corisone levels are off the charts?
+Having trouble growing hair and nails because your cortisone levels are off the charts?
 Take our advice above, and use these supplements to help speed up that hair growth!

 4. Moon Juice

-Containing only organic ingredients, Moon Juice’s sampler box is formulated to enhance your natural beauty, improve your mental and sexual energy, as well as sleep pattern and mood.
-Containing 12 sachets that can be mixed with hot or cold drinks, each botanical blend is alchemized with potent organic and wild-crafted herbs, including adaptogenic plants and bioactive minerals.
+Containing only organic ingredients, Moon Juice’s sampler box is a miracle!
+It’s formulated to enhance your natural beauty, improve your mental and sexual energy, as well as sleep pattern and mood.